zigcc/zig-msgpack/README.md

 - **`msgpack.Pack`**: The main struct for packing and unpacking MessagePack data.
 It is initialized with read and write contexts.
 - **`msgpack.Payload`**: A union that represents any MessagePack type.
 It provides methods for creating and interacting with different data types (e.g., `mapPayload`, `strToPayload`, `mapGet`).

+## Implementation Notes

+### Zig 0.16 Compatibility

+Starting from Zig 0.16, the standard library underwent significant changes to the I/O subsystem.
+The `std.io.FixedBufferStream` was removed as part of a broader redesign.
+This library includes a compatibility layer (`src/compat.zig`) that:

+- Provides a `BufferStream` implementation for Zig 0.16+ that mimics the behavior of the old `FixedBufferStream`
+- Uses conditional compilation to maintain backward compatibility with Zig 0.14 and 0.15
+- Ensures all existing functionality works seamlessly across different Zig versions

+This means you can use the same API regardless of your Zig version, and the library will handle the differences internally.

 ## Testing